Athletic Trainer: Summary of How to Become an Athletic Trainer

 Research the requirements to become an athletic trainer.
 Learn about the job description and duties and read the step-by-step process to start a career in athletic training.

-Do I Want to Be an Athletic Trainer?
+Should I Become an Athletic Trainer?

 Athletic trainers are health care professionals who specialize in the diagnosis, treatment and prevention of medical conditions involving disabilities, impairment and functional limitations.
 Developing and implementing rehabilitation programs, recognizing and evaluating injuries and providing emergency care or first aid are a few of the duties that these professionals have.
-They typically collaborate with licensed physicians and other medical professionals and work with patients and clients of all ages.
+They typically collaborate with licensed physicians and other medical professionals, and work with patients and clients of all ages.

 Athletic trainers can find employment in educational facilities, physicians' offices, fitness and recreational sports centers, in the military or for professional sports teams.
 Depending on the positions, some work weekends and evenings and may even work outdoors in all types of weather conditions.

-|Degree Level||Bachelor's degree is standard, but a master's degree also common*|
+|Degree Level||Bachelor's degree standard, master's degree also common|

 |Degree Field||Athletic training|

-|Licensure and Certification||Certification and licensure required in most states*|
+|Licensure and Certification||Certification or licensure required in most states; CPR certification needed|

-|Key Skills||Strong communication and interpersonal skills, detail-oriented, ability to make quick decisions, medical knowledge*|
+|Key Skills||Decision-making, communication and interpersonal skills, detail-oriented, compassion|

 Step 1: Earn a Bachelor's Degree in Athletic Training